GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/tlas_viewer.rst

 * The **Coordinate system** checkboxes allow the inversion of the horizontal and vertical axes.

-* The **Camera position** editboxes show the current camera position.
+* The **Camera position** edit-boxes show the current camera position.
 These values can be edited manually if needed.
 The reset icon can be clicked to move the camera to the origin.

 * The **Field of view** slider changes the camera's field of view.

-.. only:: internal

-    * The **Near plane** slider changes the near clipping plane.
-(The far plane is set to a large constant.)

 * The **Movement speed** slider changes the speed of the camera.
 The maximum speed can be set in the **General** section of the settings under **Maximum camera movement speed**.